ahadb/stack/README.md

 # Stack

-Implementation of a stack (...based on arrays and has an ordered strcuture) in JavaScript.
+Implementation of a stack (...based on arrays and has an ordered strcuture) in TypeScript.

 ## Install